TraceMachina/nativelink/nativelink-config/README.md

 ### Fast Slow Store

 This store will first attempt to read from the `fast` store when reading and if it does exist return it.
-If it does not exist, try to fetch it from the `slow` store and while streaming it to the client also populate the `fast` store with the requested object.
+If it doesn't exist, try to fetch it from the `slow` store and while streaming it to the client also populate the `fast` store with the requested object.
 When transferring (uploading) from client, the data will be placed into both `fast` and `slow` stores simultaneously.